cansusahin/LoanAPP/README.md

 ## **Summary of Tech Stack**

-Spring Boot (for building web applications)
+-Spring Boot (for building web applications)
-Spring Data JPA (for interacting with databases using JPA) Spring Security (for securing web applications)
+-Spring Data JPA (for interacting with databases using JPA) -Spring Security (for securing web applications)
-H2 Database (in-memory database)
+-H2 Database (in-memory database)
-JUnit 5 and Mockito (for testing)
+-JUnit 5 and Mockito (for testing)
-Lombok (to reduce boilerplate code)
+-Lombok (to reduce boilerplate code)
-SpringDoc OpenAPI (for API documentation with Swagger UI)
+-SpringDoc OpenAPI (for API documentation with Swagger UI)

 ## **Run The Application**